dinoi7/Schatzsuche/README.md

 ![Schatzsuche_Nothing](Schatzsuche_Nichtgefunden.JPG)

-After one treaser chest the game starts up again.
+After one treasure chest the game starts up again.
 If one new player tries to join the game while it's running.
 He has to wait until the running game ended up.
 In this time he will see a P for "Pause".

 ![Procedure](Kniwwelino_Schatzsuche_Ablauf.JPG)